Bromley: Football

+Rugby

-Four rugby clubs in Bromley are, Old Elthamians a National League 2 side, Parkhouse FC, Bromley RFC and Beckenham RFC.
-Beccehamians RFC is a club that was founded in 1933 which plays competitive rugby at Sparrows Den at the bottom of Corkscrew Hill in nearby West Wickham.
+Five rugby clubs in Bromley are, Old Elthamians RFC (a National League 2 side), Park House FC (established in 1883), Bromley RFC (founded in 1886), Beckenham RFC (established in 1894), and Beccehamians RFC (founded in 1933) which plays competitive rugby at Sparrows Den at the bottom of Corkscrew Hill in nearby West Wickham.

+Cricket

+Bromley Cricket Club was founded in 1820, but evidence of cricket being played in Bromley dates to 1735.
+Bromley CC has a significant success record, with 9 Kent Cricket League championship titles to their name.
+Bromley field four senior teams.
+Three compete in the Kent Cricket League (a designated ECB Premier League) and one plays in the British Tamil Cricket League.
+They also have an established junior training section that play competitive cricket in the North Kent Junior League.

 Education

 Bromley has numerous schools, and is home to Bromley College of Further & Higher Education.

 There are two specialist Media Arts Schools, Hayes School and The Ravensbourne School.
 Bishop Justus School is a specialist Music College.
 It also has the Ravens Wood and Darrick Wood Schools.
 There are many independent schools within the London Borough of Bromley, including Eltham College (in the nearby area of Mottingham – within the borough of Bromley and near the London Borough of Lewisham) and Bromley High (situated in the nearby area of Bickley - also within the borough of Bromley).

 Demography

-Bromley town as a whole, including its neighbourhoods and villages, is formed of six wards: Bickley; Bromley Common and Keston; Bromley Town; Hayes and Coney Hall; Plaistow and Sundridge; and Shortlands.
-Together they had a population of 87,889 in the 2011 UK census, whereas the borough overall had a population 331,096.
+Bromley town as a whole, including the surrounding area, its neighbourhoods and villages, is formed of six wards for the 2021 census: